 Benefits of BearWise

-Bear reports have increased five-fold in the last decade in Florida.
-FWC can assist communities in becoming BearWise.
+Human-bear interactions have increased significantly in the last decade in Florida.
+The FWC can assist communities in becoming BearWise.

 Remember, ‘a fed bear is a dead bear!’

 - Increase confidence of their residents in enjoying the outdoors in their neighborhoods

 - Attract fewer raccoons, rodents, and other wildlife which can be vectors of disease